nuwud/html5-boilerplate/README.md

 ### v.2.1 : June 17th, 2012

-Removed libs, mylibs and older versions of modernizr and jQuery, and request-animation.frame.js.
+Removed unnecessary images, js/libs, js/mylibs and older versions of modernizr and jQuery, and request-animation.frame.js.

 Updated jquery-1.7.min.js to jquery-17.2.min.js.
 Updated plugins.js to consist of console.log wrapper and requestNextAnimFrame() polyfill.

+Added utility functions to script.js for adding the browser as a body class, and other useful methods.

 ### v.2.0 : August 10th, 2011